 When you’re trying to communicate, storytelling can help you stand out.
 Good storytelling connects, engages and sticks with people.
-That’s why it’s so important in marketing—in a world where everyone is over-saturated in content, we need to find a way to cut through the clutter and be remembered.
+That’s why it’s so important in school marketing—in a world where everyone is over-saturated in content, we need to find a way to cut through the clutter and be remembered.

 Recently, I stumbled on a quote from author James Patterson that struck me as perfect mindset for school marketers who are eager to embrace a storytelling approach for their school:

 “I’m always pretending that I’m sitting across from somebody.
 I’m telling them a story, and I don’t want them to get up until it’s finished.”

 This week, I encourage you to visualize that imaginary audience sitting in your office.
 As you read and write content for your school, ask yourself: is your audience held as captive by your story as a toddler with her favorite pile of storybooks?